 Hermann Max Pechstein was born in Eckersbach (Zwickau), Germany, and moved to Dresden in 1900 to study at its School of Applied Arts and the Royal Academy of Fine.
 As a painter, he favored nudes and landscapes, his vivid palette heavily influenced by the work of Vincent van Gogh and the French Fauves.
 Pechstein’s oeuvre also comprises nearly a thousand print works.

 At various points before the First World War, he was active within the artist collective Die Brücke, the Berlin Sezession, the Neue Sezession (which he helped to found, along with Georg Tappert), and Der Blaue Reiter.
 He also published regularly in the art and literary weekly Der Sturm.

-Pechstein traveled to the German occupied Palau Islands in the South Pacific in 1914, but was forced to leave when the Japanese invaded.
+Pechstein traveled to the German-occupied Palau Islands in the South Pacific in 1914, but was forced to leave when the Japanese invaded.
 On his return journey, he was imprisoned by the Japanese at Nagasaki.
 After his release in 1915, Pechstein traveled through Asia and to the USA.
-Upon his return to Germany that same year, he was drafted and sent to the Western Front.
-He resumed his life in Berlin following his discharge in 1917.
+Returning to Germany, he was drafted and sent to the Western Front.
+He suffered a nervous breakdown, was discharged in 1917, and returned to Berlin.

-During the final years of the Second World War, Pechstein was drafted into a labor detail and held in captivity in Russia.
-Upon his release in 1945, he returned to Berlin, where he received a teaching post at the Berlin College of Free Arts.
+During the final years of the Second World War, Pechstein was drafted into a labor detail and held captive in Russia.
+Upon his release in 1945, he returned to Berlin, where he received a teaching post at its College of Free Arts.